L & S Advisors Inc Sells 492 Shares of KLA Co. (NASDAQ:KLAC)

-Several other hedge funds have also recently added to or reduced their stakes in the stock.
-New Mexico Educational Retirement Board raised its holdings in shares of KLA by 5.1% in the 2nd quarter.
-New Mexico Educational Retirement Board now owns 10,280 shares of the semiconductor company’s stock valued at $3,333,000 after purchasing an additional 500 shares in the last quarter.
-Green Harvest Asset Management LLC purchased a new position in shares of KLA in the 1st quarter valued at $306,000.
-Sei Investments Co. raised its position in shares of KLA by 26.0% in the 1st quarter.
-Sei Investments Co. now owns 49,737 shares of the semiconductor company’s stock worth $16,230,000 after acquiring an additional 10,278 shares in the last quarter.
-Price T Rowe Associates Inc. MD lifted its stake in shares of KLA by 11.8% during the 1st quarter.
-Price T Rowe Associates Inc. MD now owns 4,041,578 shares of the semiconductor company’s stock worth $1,335,337,000 after purchasing an additional 425,090 shares during the last quarter.
-Finally, Sfmg LLC bought a new position in KLA in the second quarter worth about $345,000.
-Hedge funds and other institutional investors own 85.70% of the company’s stock.
+Other large investors have also made changes to their positions in the company.
+Stonebridge Capital Advisors LLC bought a new position in KLA during the 1st quarter valued at about $33,000.
+Arkadios Wealth Advisors raised its holdings in shares of KLA by 175.6% in the second quarter.
+Arkadios Wealth Advisors now owns 113 shares of the semiconductor company’s stock worth $36,000 after buying an additional 72 shares during the period.
+MV Capital Management Inc. lifted its stake in shares of KLA by 1,916.7% during the 2nd quarter.
+MV Capital Management Inc. now owns 121 shares of the semiconductor company’s stock worth $39,000 after acquiring an additional 115 shares during the last quarter.
+Selective Wealth Management Inc. bought a new stake in shares of KLA during the 2nd quarter worth approximately $65,000.
+Finally, KB Financial Partners LLC purchased a new position in KLA during the 1st quarter valued at $73,000.
+85.70% of the stock is owned by hedge funds and other institutional investors.

-KLA (NASDAQ:KLAC) last posted its earnings results on Wednesday, July 28th.
-The semiconductor company reported $4.43 earnings per share for the quarter, beating the consensus estimate of $3.99 by $0.44.
-KLA had a net margin of 30.04% and a return on equity of 74.13%.
-The firm had revenue of $1.93 billion during the quarter, compared to analyst estimates of $1.87 billion.
-On average, research analysts predict that KLA Co. will post 19.3 earnings per share for the current fiscal year.
+KLA (NASDAQ:KLAC) last issued its quarterly earnings results on Wednesday, July 28th.
+The semiconductor company reported $4.43 earnings per share for the quarter, topping the consensus estimate of $3.99 by $0.44.
+The business had revenue of $1.93 billion during the quarter, compared to the consensus estimate of $1.87 billion.
+KLA had a return on equity of 74.13% and a net margin of 30.04%.
+On average, equities research analysts anticipate that KLA Co. will post 19.3 earnings per share for the current fiscal year.

-The company also recently announced a quarterly dividend, which was paid on Wednesday, September 1st.
-Stockholders of record on Monday, August 16th were paid a dividend of $1.05 per share.
-This is a positive change from KLA’s previous quarterly dividend of $0.90.
-This represents a $4.20 annualized dividend and a dividend yield of 1.13%.
+The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, September 1st.
+Shareholders of record on Monday, August 16th were paid a dividend of $1.05 per share.
+This represents a $4.20 annualized dividend and a yield of 1.13%.
+This is a boost from KLA’s previous quarterly dividend of $0.90.
 The ex-dividend date of this dividend was Friday, August 13th.
-KLA’s dividend payout ratio is presently 28.87%.
+KLA’s payout ratio is presently 28.87%.

-KLA declared that its board has authorized a stock buyback program on Thursday, July 29th that allows the company to repurchase $2.00 billion in outstanding shares.
-This repurchase authorization allows the semiconductor company to repurchase up to 4.1% of its shares through open market purchases.
-Shares repurchase programs are usually an indication that the company’s management believes its stock is undervalued.
+KLA declared that its Board of Directors has authorized a stock buyback plan on Thursday, July 29th that allows the company to repurchase $2.00 billion in shares.
+This repurchase authorization allows the semiconductor company to reacquire up to 4.1% of its stock through open market purchases.
+Stock repurchase plans are generally an indication that the company’s leadership believes its shares are undervalued.

 KLA Profile